 Section 2.01 Appointment.
 Seller appoints Distributor as its exclusive distributor of the Products within the Exclusive Territory.
 Seller also appoints Distributor as its exclusive distributor for the following Verticals within the United States: entities within the real estate industry and the U.S. Department of Transportation.
 Seller also appoints Distributor as a non-exclusive distributor of the Products in the Non-Exclusive Territory for the remaining Verticals and Distributor accepts such appointments.
-Seller shall not, directly or indirectly, including but not limited through any agents, representatives, distributors, subsidiaries, or affiliates, or for itself, except through Distributor hereunder, market, advertise, promote, develop, sell, attempt to sell, license, or distributors, subsidiaries, or affiliates, or for itself, except through Distributor hereunder, market, advertise, promote, develop, sell, attempt to sell, license, or distributors, subsidiaries, or affiliates, or for itself, except through Distributor hereunder, market, advertise, promote, develop, sell, attempt to sell, license, or distributors, subsidiaries, or affiliates, or for itself, except through Distributor hereunder, market, advertise, promote, develop, sell, attempt to sell, license, or distributors, subsidiaries, or affiliates, or for itself, except through Distributor hereunder, market, advertise, promote, develop, sell, attempt to sell, license, or distribute any Products in the Verticals.
-For the avoidance of doubt, the prohibitions contained above shall extend to (i) activities undertaken by Seller directly on Seller's own behalf, and to (ii) activities undertaken by Sellers indirectly through any individual, corporation or entity which undertakes such prohibited activities with Seller's assistance and in or with respect to which any Seller is an owner, officer, director, trustee, shareholder, creditor, employee, agent, partner, manager or consultant, or participates or benefits in some other capacity.
-For the avoidance o
+Seller shall not, directly or indirectly, including but not limited through any agents, representatives, distributors, subsidiaries, or affiliates, or for itself, except through Distributor hereunder, market, advertise, promote, develop, sell, attempt to sell, license, or distributors, subsidiaries, or affiliates, or for itself except through Distributor hereunder, market, advertise, promote, develop, sell, attempt to sell, license, or distributors, subsidiaries, or affiliates, or for itself, except through Distributor hereunder, market, advertise, promote, develop, sell, attempt to sell, license, or distribute any Products in the Verticals.
+For the avoidance of doubt, the prohibitions contained above shall extend to (i) activities undertaken by Seller directly on Seller's own behalf, and to (ii) activities undertaken by Sellers indirectly through any individual, corporation or entity which undertakes such prohibited activities with Sellers' assistance and in or with respect to which any Seller is an owner, officer, director, trustee, shareholder, creditor, employee, agent, partner, manager or consultant, or participates or benefits in some other capacity.
+For the avoidance of doubt, the Parties acknowledge and agree that Distributor may operate as a distributor of the Products outside the Exclusive Territory and the Verticals either in conjunction with Seller, or otherwise with the consent of the Seller

-Section 2.02 Subdistributors.
-Distributor may appoint subdistributors as it determines appropriate for the effective distribution of Products under this agreement; provided that:

-(a) the subdistributor expressly acknowledges that:

-(i) its subdistributor agreement with Distributor is subject to and subordinate in all respects to this Agreement's terms and conditions;

-(ii) it is familiar with and will comply with all applicable terms of this Agreement;

-(b) Distributor remains directly responsible to Supplier for the due performance of all its obligations under this Agreement, including payment for all purchases of Products; and

-(C) Distributor notifies Seller in writing of the name and address of each appointed subdistributor.
+- Section 2.02 Subdistributors.
+Distributor may appoint subdistributors as it determines appropriate for the effective distribution of Products under this agreement; provided that: - (a) the subdistributor expressly acknowledges that: - (i) its subdistributor agreement with Distributor is subject to and subordinate in all respects to this Agreement's terms and conditions; - (ii) it is familiar with and will comply with all applicable terms of this Agreement; - (b) Distributor remains directly responsible to Supplier for the due performance of all its obligations under this Agreement, including payment for all purchases of Products; and - (C) Distributor notifies Seller in writing of the name and address of each appointed subdistributor.